WCWC releases December workshop schedule

 JOLIET – The Workforce Center of Will County December schedule, which includes workshops offered by the Workforce Services Division of Will County, Illinois Department of Employment Security and Joliet Junior College, has been released.

 Career Cafe will meet at 9:30 a.m.
 Tuesdays, Dec.
-12 and 19.
+4 and 18.
 Career Cafe is a networking event designed to connect people looking for work.
 In addition to sharing tips with other job seekers and learning job search techniques, participants will hear from guest speakers sharing their hiring expertise.
-To reserve a seat at Career Cafe, call (815) 727-5679.

-Math Review will be offered at 2 p.m. every Tuesday.
+Math Review will be offered at 2 p.m.
+Tuesday, Dec.
+4, 11, and 18.
 A review of basic math skills such as addition, subtraction, multiplication, division, fractions, decimals, percentages and integers will be covered.

-All workshops except Career Cafe are offered on a walk-in basis.
+All workshops are offered on a walk-in basis.

 Training is also available at Workforce Center of Will County.

 Career scholarships are available to Will County residents who meet eligibility guidelines and are interested in occupations in demand in Will County.
 The first step in applying for a career scholarship is to attend an Industry Orientation workshop.
 Sessions are available based on the industry or occupation.
 To register, go to www.jobs4people.org or call (815) 727-4444.